ddewaele/node-wheat-blog-template/articles/node-powered-git-blog-with-wheat.markdown

  - Supports categories (tags)
  - Is made by a great node developer

 The idea is simple.
 We push content (blog articles) to a central Git repository (in this case Github).
-A post-receive gook on the git repository (GitHub calls them) is configured to POST data to a URL, allowing us to update a bare git repository on our blog server.
+A post-receive hook on the git repository (GitHub calls them) is configured to POST data to a URL, allowing us to update a bare git repository on our blog server.
 The <a href="https://github.com/creationix/wheat/" target="_blank">Wheat engine</a> is a node process running on our blog server that reads the bare git repository, and serves up our blog pages.

 ![Git Powered Blog](https://dl.dropboxusercontent.com/u/13246619/Node/GitPoweredBlog/GitPoweredBlog.png)